US officials promised 20 million vaccinated against coronavirus by the end of the year. It's going slower than that - KVIA

 Even though all states have data on the number of people being vaccinated, only 23 states have publicly released that information, a survey from Johns Hopkins University found.

-In Michigan, where the state’s Covid-19 vaccine dashboard shows only 26,737 doses of the vaccine have been administered out of the 84,000 doses sent to the state last week, Sutfin said the delay in shipments and lag in data updates explains the discrepancy.
+In Michigan, the state’s Covid-19 vaccine dashboard December 28 shows only 37,660 doses of the vaccine have been administered out of the 231,075 doses sent to the state.
+Sutfin said the delay in shipments and lag in data updates explains the discrepancy.

 “While Michigan received over 84,000 doses last week, they were not all received the same day.
 Vaccine is being delivered daily to hospitals and local health departments across the state.
 As they understand more about operations and clinic flow, we expect the time from receipt to administration to decrease” Sutfin told CNN.